-Perry SWCD is located in Somerset, Ohio and services all of Perry County.
+Perry SWCD is located in New Lexington, Ohio and services all of Perry County.

 Perry County is in the southeastern part of Ohio.
 The total area is 262,080 acres or 410 square miles.
 Perry County was founded on December 26, 1817 and was the 55th county to be formed in Ohio.
 It was named for Oliver Hazard Perry, a hero of the War of 1812.
 New Lexington is the county seat.